racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK6.md

   f.write(payload)
 ```

-We ran `python3 build_string.py` then sent `echo hello` to verify the string's address and then used our `badfile` to read a string (`cat badfile | nc 10.9.0.5 9090`).
+We ran `python3 build_string.py`, then sent `echo hello` to verify the string's address and then used our `badfile` to read the string (`cat badfile | nc 10.9.0.5 9090`).

-The output:
+With that, we received the following output:

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK6/task2b.png"/>
 </p>

-At the end of the output, we saw the string `"A secret message"`, confirming that we successfully read data from the heap.
+At the end of the output, we saw the string `"A secret message"`, confirming that we successfully read the message from the heap.

 ### Task 3: Modifying the Server Program's Memory